skylandersNFC/SkyUID-Generator-GUI/README.md

 1. Install Python from here: https://www.python.org/downloads/.
 Get the latest version.

 2. Back to GitHub - Click on the green "**<> Code**" button on the upper right and then "**Download ZIP**".
-Additionaly, you can also go to "**Releases**" on the right side of the screen and then download the "**SkyUID-Generator-GUI-1.0.zip**".
+Additionally, you can also go to "**Releases**" on the right side of the screen and then download the "**SkyUID-Generator-GUI-1.0.zip**".
 It's the same thing.

 3. Extract the archive somewhere, let's say "**D:\Downloads\SkyUID-Generator-GUI-main**" (for example)